ralphje/destructify/docs/fieldspec.rst

       When this attribute is set using a string, and the referenced field does not have an override set, the override of this field will be set to take the length of the value of this field.

+      When writing, the count must exactly match the amount of items in the provided iterable.

    .. attribute:: ArrayField.length

       This specifies the size of the field, if you do not know the count of the fields, but do know the size.